QuickSwap/megapool/README.md

 )
 ```

-The `_rewardsDistribution` is the address that has the permission to call the `notifyRewardAmount` function which is used to start the distribution of rewards.
+The `_rewardsDistribution` parameter is the address that has the permission to call the `notifyRewardAmount` function which is used to start the distribution of rewards.

-the `_stakingToken` is the address of the ERC20 token that must be staked to earn rewards.
+The `_stakingToken` parameter is the address of the ERC20 token that must be staked to earn rewards.
 For example the dQUICK address.

 # Adding and Starting Rewards